dtcenter/METplus/docs/Users_Guide/glossary.rst

      | *Used by:*  TCGen

    TC_GEN_OPER_TECHNIQUE
-     Specify the value of oper_technique in the MET configuration file.
+     Specify the value of 'oper_technique' in the MET configuration file.

      | *Used by:*  TCGen